wisniewskikr/java-springboot-helloworld-api-rest/README.md

 * **Spring Boot**: framework for Java.
 It consists of: Spring + Application Server + Configuration
 * **Maven**: tool for build automation
 * **Git**: tool for distributed version control
-* **Postman**: tool for sending HTTP request with different methods.
-In other words it's HTTP Client.
 * **Docker** (Optional): tool for developing, shipping, and running applications which are provided as Docker Images and run as Docker Containers
 * **Docker Compose** (Optional): tool for defining and sharing Docker multi-container applications
 * **Kubernetes** (Optional): it's Docker container orchestration platform for managing containerized services